Lynxee123/AWS-Capstone-Project/README.md

     +  Version: Latest
     +  Selected _ExampleUniversity-vpc_ for VPC
     +  Selected Public Subnet 1
+    +  Set the:
+        + Desired capacity to 1
+        + Min capacity to 0
+        + Max capacity to 4
     +  Create Auto Scaling group
+    +  Attach the instances into the auto scaling group (in the EC2 section under Actions)

 To check that I successfully implemented auto scaling, I navigated back to my EC2 instances and notice that a new instance has been started.

 #Testing
+To make sure that the infrastructure I created was built correctly, I need to put the